pericia/Pericia.Storage/README.md

 		services.AddStorage().AddFileSystem(storageConfig);
 	}

-If you want to be able to switch provider in your configuration, you can set the provider name in the `Provider` property of the options.
+If you want to be able to switch provider in your configuration, you can set the provider key in the `Provider` property of the options.
 Then you can add several providers, only the one in configuration will be registered :

 	services.AddStorage().AddFileSystem(storageConfig).AddAzureBlobs(storageConfig).AddOpenStack(storageConfig);